 If supply of a prescription medicine or one of a small number of reportable over-the-counter medicines is likely to be affected by a shortage, reporting it is mandatory.
-If possible, the TGA can work with the sponsor (the individual or company who is legally responsible for a therapeutic good) to identify and authorise the supply of a suitable substitute medicine/therapeutic alternative.
+If possible, the TGA can work with the sponsor to identify and authorise the supply of a suitable substitute medicine/therapeutic alternative.

 The TGA also has a number of regulatory options to assist health professionals to obtain the medicines their patients need, such as the supply of a substitute medicine/therapeutic alternative through the Special Access Scheme, and where it is in the interests of public health the TGA can authorise the supply of an otherwise unapproved medicine using s19A of the Therapeutic Goods Act 1989.
 Medicines that have been approved for import and supply under s19A can be found on the searchable s19A database on the TGA website.